naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Angry: But only under the condition *I* get to be the driver.
 I don't have much faith in Scruffy's sense of direction nor safety. ..No offense.

 Scruffy Happy: Hey none taken at all!
-I don't trust me either.
+I wouldn't trust me either.

 Nadine Happy: I can't wait to see what this region have in store for us!
 So many sights to see.
 Ahhh..
 I am so excited!!